Kong/kongponents/docs/components/menu.md

 ### Slots
 - `itemTitle` - the title content for the menu item
 - `itemBody` - the body content for the menu item
+- `actionButton` - the button at the bottom of the menu

 ```vue
 <KMenuItem>